Join the NPO

 The NPO Conducting Fellow is an opportunity for an emerging conductor to gain experience with the artistic and administrative operations of an orchestra.
 The position is for one season, but the artistic staff has the option to offer a full year renewal to the Fellow when appropriate.

-The application deadline for the 2024-2025 Season has passed!
-Stay tuned here for more info on the future of this role.
+The position has been filled for the 2024-2025 Season!
+Stay tuned here for info on future openings.